 I knew after my decent performance in Chicago, others’ expectations for me were unrealistic.
 We’re a “Woo Number One!” society.
 So when I was happy with my mediocre placement, I received awkward feedback.

 No one gives a shit if you’re happy with how you did when you place 12th of 23rd in your age group, when two months ago, you came in 1st.
 (There were only 5 racers in my age group that race, so it’s really not that impressive.)
 I had a mediocre season with tons of room for improvement.
 As a new competitive racer, it’s not terrible, but it’s far from impressive.

 After the sandbag, it was all downhill.
 I crushed the Z-walls.
 My grip was spent, but I clung on until the bell was within reach.
 I spiked it, hopped down, and in true bro-victory fashion, screamed, “Motherfucking YEAH!”
 The course official laughed, high-fived me, and I explained it was the first time I conquered the obstacle.
 I raced off, laughing and smiling, energy boosted.

-Shortly after, I met my first race buddy, Jon.
+Shortly after, I met my first race buddy, 50 something-year-old Jon.
 We passed back and forth, encouraging each other.
 Upon reaching the bottom of a particularly treacherous, windy downhill stretch, Jon remarked, “You set a nice pace, Iowa.”
-A mile later, I made two more friends, Jason and Josh, “The Bazooka Boys.”

 After hosing off, I found my stomach, devoured a cheeseburger, called my dad, and made a Snapstory.
 I headed for the car and began the trek back to Denver, reflecting and making a checklist: